stuartellis/multiform/docs/tf-stacks-spec/0.3.0/terraform-stack-conventions.md

 ## The Definition of a Stack

-- Each stack is a Terraform root module that has two variables: *stack_name* and *stack_instance*.
+- Each stack is a Terraform root module that has three variables: *stack_name*, *environment*, and *stack_instance*.
 - The Terraform code and configuration in the stack should be standard Terraform code, compatible with Terraform 1.0.
 - A stack may include Terraform modules.

 ## The Required Terraform Variables

 - Each stack accepts a *stack_name* variable.
-This is a string that begins with a lowercase letter, and contains only alphanumeric characters and hyphens.
+This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
+Characters must be in lowercase.
 It must have a maximum length of 30 characters.
 - The *stack_name* variable should have no default value.
+- Each stack accepts an *environment* variable.
+This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
+Characters must be in lowercase.
+It must have a maximum length of 10 characters.
+The content of the variable is deliberately undefined.
+- The *environment* variable should have no default value.
 - Each stack accepts a *stack_instance* variable.
-This is a string that begins with a lowercase letter, and contains only alphanumeric characters and hyphens.
+This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
+Characters must be in lowercase.
 It must have a maximum length of 10 characters.
 The content of the instance identifier is deliberately undefined: it could be a commit hash, release version, ticket ID, or other unique value.
 This enables various use cases, such as testing, blue-green deployment and disaster recovery.
 - The *stack_instance* should have a default value of an empty string.
 - Every resource name is prefixed with the *stack_instance* variable, so that multiple instances of a stack may be deployed to the same cloud account with the same *environment* definition.
 - Guideline: Avoid writing the name of a specific resource type in a stack name or instance identifier, such as *s3*.
 Use product names and areas of concern.